 - No uniform performance goals exist.
 Students may practice to any accuracy criteria (e.g., 80%, 90%, or 100%).

 The previously stated limitations make flashcards less effective.
 Students using the popular instructional tool may not learn content as effectively or efficiently as they like.
-Furthermore, retaining information and moving forward with more complicated content may occur at slower place or not at all.
-Fortunately, a method exists that addresses the flashcard limitations and has research demonstrating accelerated performance gains and learning.
+Furthermore, retaining information and moving forward with more complicated content may occur at a slower pace or not at all.
+Fortunately, SAFMEDS addresses the flashcard limitations and has research demonstrating accelerated performance gains and learning.

 Flashcards Morph into SAFMEDS